vite-pwa/vite-plugin-pwa/docs/guide/inject-manifest.md

 }
 ```

-### Setup
+### Plugin Configuration

-We recommend you to put your custom service worker on `src` directory.
+We recommend you to put your custom service worker inside `src` directory.

-You need to add `srcDir: 'src'` and `filename: 'sw.ts'` options to `Vite PWA`  in your `vite.config.ts` file,  configure both options with the directory and the name of your custom service worker properly:
+You need to add `srcDir: 'src'` and `filename: 'sw.ts'` options to `vite-plugin-pwa` in your `vite.config.ts` file,  configure both options with the directory and the name of your custom service worker properly:

 ```ts
 VitePWA({